IonRepo/IonDiff/paper/paper.md

 - *analyze_correlations*: analysis of the correlations between ionic diffusion events extracted from a series of MD simulations (the **DIFFUSION** file for each of these simulations will be generated if it does not exist yet).
 - *analyze_descriptors*: extraction and analysis of spatio-temporal descriptors involving the ionic diffusion events identified in the MD simulations.
 In this library, an optimized approach for computing the full ionic diffusion coefficient (i.e., including ionic cross correlations, proven to be non-negligible in FIC [@kozinsky], [@tateyama], [@arxiv]) is implemented.

-The (full) ionic diffusion coefficient consists on two parts [@kozinsky], [@tateyama], considering the mean-squared-displacement (MSD) of a particle with itself (MSD$_{self}$) and with cross terms (MSD$_{distinct}$).
+The (full) ionic diffusion coefficient consists on two parts [@kozinsky], [@tateyama], one that involves the mean-square displacement of a particle with itself (MSD$_{self}$) and another the mean-square displacement of a particle with all others (MSD$_{distinct}$).
 Typically, the distinct part of the MSD is neglected in order to accelerate the estimation and convergence of diffusion coefficients.
 However, many-ions correlations have been recently demonstrated to be essential in FIC [@arxiv] hence should not be disregarded in practice.
 IonDiff provides a novel implementation of the full ionic diffusion coefficient which outperforms previous codes, exploiting the matricial representation of this calculation.
-The time required for computing *self* or *distinct* parts here is roughly the same.
+The time required for computing the *self* or *distinct* parts of the diffusion coefficient roughly are the same here.

-The minimal input needed (besides the file containing the actual atomistic trajectories) consists in an **INCAR** file with **POTIM** and **NBLOCK** flags (indicating the simulation time step and the frequency with which the configurations are recorded, respectively).
-After installation, all routines are easily controlled from command line.
+The minimal input needed (besides the file containing the actual atomistic trajectories) consists in an **INCAR** file with **POTIM** and **NBLOCK** flags (indicating the simulation time step and the frequency with which the configurations are written, respectively).
+After installation, all routines are easily controlled from the command line.
 More detailed information can be found in the documentation of the project (including specific **README**s within each folder).

 The script allows graphing the identified diffusion paths for each simulated particle and provides the confidence interval associated to the results retrieved by the algorithm.
 An example of the analysis performed on an *ab initio* MD (AIMD) simulation based on density functional theory (DFT) is shown in \autoref{fig:diffusion-detection}.
 The AIMD configurations file employed in this example is available online at [@database], along with many other AIMD simulations comprehensively analyzed in a previous work [@horizons].

 ![Example of the performance of our unsupervised algorithm at extracting the diffusive path for one random particle of an AIMD simulation of Li\textsubscript{7}La\textsubscript{3}Zr\textsubscript{2}O\textsubscript{12} at a temperature of 400K.\label{fig:diffusion-detection}](figure.svg){width=60%}

-Moreover, users may find information regarding their previous executions of the scripts in the *logs* folder, which should be used to track possible errors on data format and more.
+Moreover, users may find information regarding their previous executions of the scripts in the *logs* folder, which should be used to track possible errors on the data format and more.
 Finally, a number of tests for checking out all **IonDiff** functions can be found in the *tests* folder.

 Mainly, our code is based on the sklearn [@scikit] implementation of k-means clustering, although numpy [@numpy] and matplotlib [@matplotlib] are used for numerical analysis and plotting, respectively.
-The current version reads information from VASP [@vasp] simulations, although future releases (already under active development) will extend its scope to simulations from other molecular dynamics software packages (either *ab initio* or classical).
+The current version reads information from VASP [@vasp] simulations, although future releases (already under active development) will extend its scope to simulation data obtained from other quantum and classical molecular dynamics packages.

 # Methods